Norilsk: Transport

 The city is served by Alykel Airport and Valek Airport.
 The Norilsk railway links Norilsk to the port of Dudinka on the Yenisei River, but has been freight-only since 1998.

 There is a road network around Norilsk (such as the A-382 which links to Dudinka and Norilsk Alykel Airport), but the city is not connected to the rest of Russia by road or rail.
-In essence, Norilsk and Dudinka are an island.
+In practical terms, Norilsk and Dudinka are isolated from the main Russian overland road and rail network.
 As there is no overland communication with the "Big Land", groups of enthusiasts make road trips to Norilsk in off-road vehicles from other cities in Russia.

 Freight is transported to and from Norilsk via Dudinka by boat on the Arctic Ocean or on the Yenisei.
 Dudinka is connected by sea with Arkhangelsk and Murmansk year-round, and by river with Krasnoyarsk and Dikson during the summer navigation period.

 Norilsk has a municipal bus network, and there is also a bus service to Dudinka.
 Several dozen taxi firms operate in the city.
 In bad weather, workers from Norilsk Nickel's industrial enterprises, which are located outside the city, are transported to and from the sites in off-road vehicles.